-The advantages of digital operation are:
+In contrast to analog mode the advantages of digital operation are:

-- Capture and storage of single events - No flicker with very low frequency signals - Fast signals with a low rep rate or low duty cycle can be displayed at high intensity - Due to the storage of all signals they may be easily documented and processed. - High quality crt's and custom electronic parts are used.
+- Capture and storage of single events - No flicker with very low frequency signals - Even very low frequency signals can be displayed as a complete curve. - Fast signals with a low rep rate or low duty cycle can be displayed at high intensity - Due to the digital storage of all signals they may be easily documented and processed.